HubSpot/vex/docs/intro.md

 - Lightweight with no external dependencies
 - Looks and behaves great on mobile devices
 - Open multiple dialogs at once and close them individually or all at once
-- Built in CSS spinner for asynchronous dialogs (TODO)
 - UMD support

 #### Requirements